Wangaratta council has approved an application for an adult sex bookshop in the city.

 We are encouraging prostitutes to change jobs and to find

 Unlike other parts of Indonesia, where brothels are legal, prostitution is illegal on the island.
 Despite this, there are well known red light districts on the island, most of which are in the main tourist spots.

-A study carried out in Bali last year by the Kerti Praja Foundation found that there are at least 8,800 prostitutes with some 85,000 customers.
+study carried out in Bali last year by the Kerti Praja Foundation found that there are at least 8,800 prostitutes with some 85,000 customers.

 Based on an article from Kilkenny Advertiser see full article

 An ad interim licence has been granted to Whispers Entertainment Ltd to open a pole-dancing club.
 Whispers Entertainment Ltd are now open for business in the Widow McGrath's Pub on Parliament Street from Friday January 25.

 Entertainment Ltd, Patrick Casey said: I can confirm that the club is opening for business in Kilkenny on Friday and the owners look forward to running it in a business-like manner, as they have been doing in Waterford for the last four years without

 any difficulty.
 During that time the business hasn't received any garda complaints, convictions or prosecutions.

 It's the beginning of the end for Kilkenny city.
 I'm very saddened and disappointed by the decision to grant a licence, but it